Looking for formal training around LGBTQIA+ Issues?

 The program provides a multi-tier workshop series for faculty, staff, and students of the college, with a continuing education model.

 After completing the 101-style workshop, participants will be given the option to join the Safe Space Ally Network and display an official Oneonta Safe Space symbol in a visible location.
 The symbol signifies the individual's commitment to being a resource and an ally to LGBTQIA+ people.
-Participants will then be invited to higher tier-level workshops (to be available beginning Spring 2019) to stay up-to-date and active in their allyship skills.
+Participants will then be invited to higher tier-level workshops to stay up-to-date and active in their allyship skills.
 See our training page for more.

 See hate?
 Contact the Bias Act Response Team.